 Hours

 This first criterion is a bit hard to pin down.
 Why?
-Because it all depends upon how much time you want to put into your career.
-I know folks that want to take care of their children and work three or four days a week and never take a weekend call.
+Because it all depends on how much time you want to put into your career.
+I know folks who want to care for their children, work three or four days a week, and never take a weekend call.
 (Of course, you pay for that!)
-Then, others want to perform lots of extra time to be the breadwinner for the family.
+Then, others want to spend lots of extra time to be the breadwinner for the family.
 But, if you take the average radiologist and the average week, most are on the job more than they would like to admit.
 We can have long days that can easily breach ten or eleven hours if the work becomes busy.
 Yet, not all days are like that.
-So, let’s say the average radiologist works about a nine-hour shift five days a week.
+So, the average radiologist works a nine-hour shift five days a week.

-However, we do have a little bit more vacation than most other specialties.
-And, part of that is a historical quirk.
-Back in the day around the beginning of the twentieth century, many radiologists became sick from radiation sickness’s harmful effects.
+However, we have a little more vacation than most other specialties.
+And part of that is a historical quirk.
+Back in the day, around the beginning of the twentieth century, many radiologists became sick from radiation sickness’s harmful effects.
 Therefore, they tended to have more vacation time to compensate.
 Flash forward to today, and you will still find radiologists with a bit more vacation than most (even though our jobs do not expose radiologists to as much radiation).

 Money

-Money is a much easier criterion to define because we can base that number purely on a per hour basis.
-And, we can always harken back to our favorite medical specialty salary survey at Medscape.
-It’s a quick and dirty way to compare the average specialist’s average salary for most medical specialties out there.
-The 2020 Medscape survey quoted the average radiology salary as the fifth most highly paid specialty out of twenty-nine at a respectable 427,000 dollars per year.
+Money is a much easier criterion to define because we can base that number on a per-hour basis.
+And we can always harken back to our favorite medical specialty salary survey at Medscape.
+It’s a quick and dirty way to compare the average specialist’s salary for most medical specialties.
+The 2020 Medscape survey quoted the average radiology salary as the fifth most highly paid specialty out of twenty-nine at 427,000 dollars annually.
 So, that is in the top 20th percentile.
 For that reason, I can easily substantiate the grade of an A-.
 We are certainly not paid as much as the majority of Orthopedics and Neurosurgeons.
 But, indeed, we are nowhere near the salary of most pediatricians!

 Stress

 Ahh.
 This criterion is also highly variable, depending on your subspecialty.
-Some folks are purely outpatient and work in very cush environments or even at home.
-And, others folks are bombarded continuously with ER cases and stat procedures like neuro interventionalists.
-However, as a whole, typically, we don’t have to perseverate on phones with insurance companies like other subspecialties (I consider that to be one of the most significant stressors!)
+Some folks are purely outpatient and work in very cush environments or at home.
+And other folks are bombarded continuously with ER cases and stat procedures like neuro-interventionalists.
+However, as a whole, we typically don’t have to perseverate on phones with insurance companies like other subspecialties (I consider that one of the most significant stressors!)
 Yet, all of us are getting tons of phone calls.
-Moreover, we can enact real harm to patients because what we say matters significantly to patient care, including life and death (a cause for aggravation and lawsuits!).
+Moreover, we can enact actual harm to patients because what we say matters significantly to patient care, including life and death (a cause for aggravation and lawsuits!).

-So, let’s compare to other specialties.
-Dermatologists don’t have as many life and death decisions.
-Yet, ob/gynecologists, surgeons, and internal medicine docs have a lot more aggravations with insurance companies and uncompliant patients.
-So, I am going to give our specialty a B-, kind of standard average grade.
+So, let’s compare it to other specialties.
+Dermatologists don’t have as many life-and-death decisions.
+Yet, ob/gynecologists, surgeons, and internal medicine docs have much more aggravations with insurance companies and uncompliant patients.
+So, I will give our specialty a B-, a standard average grade.

 Flexibility